c-bec-k/TitanfallGenesys/02-Equipment.md

 ## New Qualities

-The following qualities are available to certain weapons in *Titanfall: Genesys*
+The following qualities are available to certain weapons in _Titanfall: Genesys_

 ### Arc

 Arc weapons specialize in taking down energy shields with a massive jolt of arc energy.
-An arc weapon can negate Defense granted by energy shields by spending [AD][AD] (instead of the usual [AD][AD][AD]).
+An arc weapon can negate Defense granted by energy shields by spending [AD][ad] (instead of the usual [AD][ad][AD]).

 ### Reduced Magazine

 Weapons with a Reduced Magazine either doesn't hold much ammo or it goes through ammo at an alarming rate.
-Either way, this weapon can run out of ammo by spending [TH][TH][TH] (in addition to the normal [DE]).
+Either way, this weapon can run out of ammo by spending [TH][th][TH] (in addition to the normal [DE]).

 ## Weapons